Cerno-b/mtg-turing-machine/README.md

 result = two_tag.current_word
 ```

 Instead of passing a dictionary to the TwoTagSystem class, you can alternatively pass a TuringDefinition object that describes a **binary** Turing machine.
-If you do, the 2-tag system will be constructed based on the TuringDefinition.
-In that case, you don't neet do set an initial word, as that will be constructed from the Turing machine's tape.
-In order to use an arbitrary Turing machine, you need to convert it to a binary Turing machine first.
+If you do that, the 2-tag system will be constructed based on the TuringDefinition.
+In that case, you don't need do set an initial word, as that will be constructed from the Turing machine's tape.
+If you want to use an arbitrary Turing machine instead of a binary one, you need to convert it to a binary Turing machine first, as described above.

 When building a 2-tag system from a Turing machine, the alphabet will get severely modified to fit to the 2-tag system's architecture.
 Convert the result back to the binary Turing machine representation like this: